 Your company may request feedback away from you, frequently in the form of an exit interview.
 This is a good options for you to provide constructive feedback after resigning – but avoid the temptation to be overly negative, as this will only make you appear unprofessional.
 It’s good form to give thanks to your own manager for your possibility and experience they provided.

 The end may be in sight – but you’ll leave a much better long lasting perception if you remain as committed and hard-working as the time your started.
 Prevent the temptation to prematurely ‘check out’ – your boss will thanks a lot for it.
 Unprofessional run might get back to haunt you, particularly in a global community that is progressively linked.
 You don’t want a reputation that is poor precede you in your upcoming job or interview.

-In addition to finishing projects, tying up loose ends, organizing files and letting relevant stakeholders know who to contact once you’ve left, it’s generally expected that you will prepare a comprehensive handover for your replacement.
+In addition to completing projects, tying up loose ends, organizing files and letting relevant stakeholders know who to contact once you’ve left, it’s for the most part expected that you will set up a far reaching handover for your substitution.
 This way, anyone who is needed to take your tasks over should be able to achieve this with relative ease.
 Leaving incomplete or perfunctory handover will only demonstrate your own not enough professionalism and practices.

 Say your final ‘goodbye’, whether or not it’s emailed across the company or announced at a get together in your last day.
-Thank your employer and colleagues for the opportunity to work with them.
 Again, you’ll be best remembered by the method that you present your self in your own moments that are final therefore try and then leave with your head held high.